 Light, a symbol of evolution and civilization, has followed man since antiquity.
 People were looking for and discovering different ways of producing artificial light and its use helped in evolution and in the current way of life.

 The exact origin of the candles from prehistoric times can not be determined, the first records we know today are from ancient Egypt.
 Fat is the main ingredient used in ancient times to make the candles we know today.
-They created torches from a reed, filling them with fat, but due to the lack of wick we can not consider them candles, but after they added it, we got the first candles.
+They created torches from a reed, filling them with fat, but due to the lack of wick we can not consider their candles, but after they added it, we got the first candles.

 We know that fat has been used for the production of lighting on a global scale such as in Asia, India, America, Europe for at least five thousand years, with different ways and innovations across countries.
 According to research, the Romans are considered to have been the first to make wick candles.
 They also relied on the fat they collected from cattle and sheep as a basic ingredient for candles.